Mihonarium/hass-spatial-lights-card/README.md

 - Interactive 2D layout to position lights exactly where they are in a room.
 - Multi-select and batch control color, brightness, and temperature.
+- Support for Scenes and Switches, customizable display colors for scenes and switches.
+- Background image support (URL, size, blend modes).
 - Optional default entity for whole-room adjustments.
 - Toggleable floating/below controls to match your dashboard style.
 - Built-in position locking and export tools for hassle-free editing.